What is business insurance?

 What does business insurance cover?

-Taking factors such as the size of your business and the nature of your work into consideration, the cost of business insurance varies according to the types of cover required.
-Hiscox business insurance quotes start from £105 a year and custom policies can be tailored specifically for your business and the risks faced, so you only pay for the cover you need.
+Business insurance quotes with Hiscox start from £10 a month and custom policies can be tailored specifically for your business and the risks faced, so you only pay for the cover you need.